Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Introduction

 The contributions of this paper are summarized as follows:

-\begin{enumerate}[noitemsep,topsep=0pt] \item We propose a new paradigm of exploiting PTM hubs, namely ranking and tuning pre-trained models.
-It has significant advantages compared with the common practice of na\"ively fine-tuning a popular pre-trained model. \item Concerning ranking PTMs, we propose LogME for transferability assessment, and develop a fast algorithm to accelerate the computation.
-LogME is easy to interpret and is extremely efficient: it brings at most $3700\times$ speedup in wall-clock time and requires just $1\%$ memory footprint.
-Theoretical analysis of algorithmic convergence and influence of dimensionality further confirm the rationality of LogME, and lay a theoretical foundation for a decades-long heuristic algorithm in evidence maximization. \item For tuning PTMs, two possible scenarios are studied.
-In the academic scenario without specific PTM architecture requirement, the ranking can help select the best ranked pre-trained model for subsequent fine-tuning; in the industrial scenario where specific PTM architecture is required to meet the computation and energy cost budget, we propose B-Tuning to fine-tune the given pre-trained model with top-K ranked PTMs, even though these PTMs are heterogeneous. \end{enumerate}
+\begin{enumerate}[noitemsep,topsep=0pt] \item We propose a new paradigm for exploiting PTM hubs, namely ranking and tuning pre-trained models.
+It has significant advantages compared with the common practice of na\"ively fine-tuning a popular pre-trained model. \item Concerning ranking PTMs, we propose LogME for transferability assessment and develop a fast algorithm to accelerate the computation.
+LogME is easy to interpret and is extremely efficient: it brings roughly $3700\times$ speedup in wall-clock time and requires just $1\%$ memory footprint compared with brute-force fine-tuning.
+Theoretical analyses confirm the rationality of LogME, and lay a theoretical foundation for a heuristic algorithm in evidence maximization. \item For tuning PTMs, two possible scenarios are studied.
+In the academic scenario without specific requirements for the PTM architecture, the best ranked pre-trained model according to the transferability rank can be selected for subsequent fine-tuning; in the industrial scenario where a specific PTM architecture is required to meet the budget of computation and energy, we propose B-Tuning to tune the given pre-trained model with top-K ranked PTMs, even though these PTMs are heterogeneous. \end{enumerate}

-Compared with the conference paper~\citep{you_logme:_2021} that only proposes LogME for transferability estimation, this paper extends LogME to a paradigm of ranking and tuning pre-trained models.
+Compared with our conference paper~\citep{you_logme:_2021} that only proposed LogME for transferability estimation, this paper extends LogME to a paradigm of ranking and tuning pre-trained models.
 Additional theoretical analyses are available in the ranking part, and a new algorithm is presented in the tuning part.
 Moreover, LogME is tested against additional tasks like named entity recognition~\citep{sang_introduction_2003} in Section~\ref{sec:ner_experiments} and prompt learning~\citep{liu_pre-train_2021} in Section~\ref{sec:compare_head}.

+We will need to make significant use of notation to describe our ideas; thus, for the convenience of readers, all of the notation is collected in Table~\ref{tab:notations}.